tdncoder/ReactQuiz/README.md

 You may also see any lint errors in the console.

 ### `npm run server`
-This project is setting port 8000 at package.json at script.
+This project is setting port 8000 in package.json at script.
 If you have any trouble from port, come to package.json and change another port to run server.

 ### `npm run build`